fuse-box/fuse-box/docs/getting-started/get-started.md

 - `fuse.ts` - There is always a main configuration script typically called `fuse.ts` or `fuse.js`.
 To see the full extent of configuration, [click here](./full-config.md).

-- `node_modules/.fusebox` - This is where all of the caching is stored.  **If anything ever goes wrong, try deleting this file.**
+- `.cache/` - This is where all of the caching is stored.  **If anything ever goes wrong, try deleting this folder.**

 - `tsconfig.json` - Optionally, the `tsconfig.json` file is also sourced for [some parts of configuration](../monorepo.md).

-- `homeDir` - *(defaults to the location of `fuse.ts`)* Every project has a root path which all bundles resolve by.
-This dramatically improves performance by making it possible to leave transpiled output untouched.

-- the "dist" folder - This is where the output that fuse-box compiles is saved.
-A fully self-contained bundle of the project.
+- bundles and/or the "dist" folder - By default, everything is bundled into a `/dist` folder.
+Optionally, you can specify any bundle names or logic you want.

 - css/sass/less - By default, imports of stylesheet files in your code will be automatically caught and (for sass or less) transpiled before being added to the bundle.
 You can read more about that [here](../stylesheet.md)